 The Texas EMS Station #1 is located at 2200 Commercial Lane, Granbury, TX 76048.
 We are across from the old golf ect. building by the airport.
 Texas EMS station # 2 is located at 3508 E Clifton Road, Granbury, TX 76049.
 For further questions/information/driving directions please use our contact us page.

-The person in charge of EMS Billing in the Hood County is Ashley Kiesling, Office Manager.
+The person in charge of Billing for Texas EMS is Kisha Gallegos, Office Manager.
 You can find out more information about billing here.

 To become a certified/licensed Paramedic generally takes about 2 years of school.
 Starting off with EMT school and eventually moving to Paramedic school.
 If you would like more information, feel free to come by our station, we would love to talk to you!